 Early residents in Beecroft quickly established a community life for the new village.
 Churches were built.
-An area which became the Village Green was set aside for recreation.
-By 1997 some of that land had been leased for the establishment of Beecroft Tennis Club, which began with two courts.
+Shops were built.
+An area, which became the Village Green, was set aside for recreation.
+By 1897 some of that land that had been set aside for recreation was leased for the establishment of Beecroft Tennis Club, which proceeded to initially build two courts.

 World War 1

-At the outbreak of WW1 in 1914 the School of Arts became the focus for local residents’ support for the war effort.
+At the outbreak of World War 1 in 1914 the School of Arts became the focus for local residents’ support for the war effort.
 Fundraising events were held.
-For an early event the hall was decorated with wattle and ferns.
+For one early event, the hall was decorated with wattle and ferns.
 Recitations and songs were part of the entertainment.
 Patriotic concerts continued throughout the war and there were ‘sendoffs’ for local men who joined up.
 Mr Vicars, owner of Vicars Woollen Mills, presented a woollen rug to each of them.

 Ten days after war was declared, ladies met in the supper room to organize ‘comforts’ for the soldiers.
 They formed a branch of the Red Cross and all agreed to knit socks.
 Mr Vicars donated a hundredweight of knitting yarn to the knitters.
 The ladies met on Tuesday and Friday afternoons to collect knitted and sewn garments.
 They held a sock knitting competition in 1915, won by Miss Sherring, with 26 pairs knitted.
 Sadly, she lost her fiancé in the fighting and never married.
 In 1916, 260 pairs of socks were knitted and sent to the men serving in the Camel Corps in the Middle East.
 About fifty ladies attended the Red Cross meeting on Thursdays to sort old linen into nursing packs of pads, swabs and bandages.

-After War’s end in 1918 fundraising functions continued in the School of Arts to raise money for a war memorial, designed by local architect William Laurie of Hannah Street, one of the first three graduates in Architecture from Sydney University.
+After War’s end fundraising functions continued in the School of Arts to raise money for a war memorial, designed by local architect William Laurie of Hannah Street.
 Two-thirds of the required sum was raised by April 1920.
-The committee decided to erect his design ‘at the cross roads opposite the School of Arts, if that position was decided upon by a public meeting’.
-The memorial was completed in 1921.